Stefan0712/fitness-app/README.md

 This app is designed to:

-* Showcase my **web development skills** in React and Redux
+* Showcase my **web development skills** in React
 * Provide a **personal fitness tracking tool** for myself and anyone else who wants to use it
-* Serve as a **free, open-source** alternative to paid fitness apps
+* Serve as a **free** alternative to paid fitness apps

 ---

 ## ℹ️ About the App

-This fitness app is a React-based web application designed with modern web development tools and practices.
-It demonstrates the use of various libraries and frameworks to build a robust, scalable, and user-friendly application.
+EasyFit is your best option at keeping track of your fitness progress, be it activities, nutrition, or goals.
+With a simple interface, while giving you the freedom of customizing your experience, will allow you to either keep a detailed record of your progress, or just a simple one.
+Say goodbye to having to spend minutes to record your breakfast, spending minutes trying to figure out how the app works, or being hit in the face all the time with promps asking you to buy a subcription or to pay once to get rid of ads.

+This app has one goal in mind: To make achieving your goals a breeze.
+It doesn't need to feel like a chore to log your food or your workouts.

 ### Technologies Used